Jenniferli6/Jenniferli6/README.md

 ## Personal Values

-🌱 **Lifelong learner** – Continuously expanding my knowledge to stay ahead in this rapidly changing world.
+🌱 **Lifelong learner** – Continuously expanding my knowledge and skills to proactively stay ahead in this rapidly changing world.

-🚀 **Active problem solver** – Tackling challenges and turning them into opportunities with curiosity and persistence.
+🚀 **Active problem solver** – Tackling challenges and turning them into opportunities with my curiosity and perseverance.

-🌍 **Mission-driven** – Committed to making a positive and meaningful impact on society!
+🌍 **Mission-driven** – Committed to making a positive and meaningful impact on this world.

 ## Let's Connect!